 - Glue on a few spiders to really communicate the fact that they're spider webs

-- The final step is to dd a fake tealight or votive and you're good to go with a creepy spiderweb Halloween Candleholder!
+- The final step is to add a fake tealight or votive candle and you're good to go with a creepy spiderweb Halloween Candleholder! candle

 If you don’t love arachnids you could always add a pair of googly eyes instead and have a mummy candle holder.